SHPEUCF/apptutorial/_pages/assignments/Part1.md

     The problem with setting a random number is that not all phones have the same screen size (if you didn't know), so it may look good on your phone/emulator, but it may be a total catastrophe on another phone.
 For this reason, we use the `Dimensions` component that [React Native provides](https://facebook.github.io/react-native/docs/dimensions.html#get) and use its `get()` method that returns an object with height and width, among other things.
 We then access it with the dot property.

     ```js
-    // Note that I'm not catching any of the values returned, this is bad.
+    // Note that I'm not catching any of the values returned, which is bad.
     // I just wanted to show you how to use the Dimensions component.
     // Method 1
     Dimensions.get('window').height;  // device height